-- Following school rules and guidelines. - Becoming increasingly responsible for the school environment and for their own learning and behaviour. - Taking responsibility for their own actions and knowing the consequences they will have. - Showing respect for each other and for each other's property and resources as well as for school property. - Taking a pride in their learning, actions and appearance. - Valuing each other's opinions.
+- Following school rules and guidelines. - Becoming increasingly responsible for the school environment and for their own learning and behaviour. - Taking responsibility for their own actions and knowing the consequences they will have. - Showing respect for themselves, each other and for each other's property and resources as well as for school property. - Taking a pride in their learning, actions and appearance. - Valuing each other's opinions. - Representing the school positively at external events.